| | | | |

 • Where I might see the same people through the trip

-• Whether there is a reasonable break to do laundry mid-trip
+• Whether there is an opportunity to do laundry mid-trip

 • What items can be worn again (such as a dress worn for 2-3 hours one night)